vanshdesai76/Predicting-Adverse-Reaction-of-COVID-19-Vaccine-with-the-Help-of-Machine-Learning/README.md

 The findings and methodology of this project have been published in a Scopus-indexed journal, emphasizing the importance and impact of the study in understanding vaccine efficacy and safety.
 The publication can be accessed [here](https://link.springer.com/chapter/10.1007/978-981-19-7447-2_40).

 ## Acknowledgements
-We would like to express our gratitude to **Prof. Ashwin Makwana** and **Chintal Raval** for their guidance and support throughout this project.
+We would like to express our gratitude to **Prof. Ashwin Makwana** and **Prof. Chintal Raval** for their guidance and support throughout this project.

 ## Conclusion